JesusAOchoa/Azure-intro/README.md

 - Step 4: Connect to virtual machine using Microsoft Remote Desktop on macOS

 <h3>Step 1: Create Azure Account</h3>
-First step is to create an Azure account.
-You can create an account with $200 of free credit for a month.
+To begin, the initial step involves setting up your own Azure account.
+When creating an account, you will be delighted to know that you receive a generous $200 worth of free credit, valid for an entire month, but only till the date, as soon as it passes you will need to pay as you go.

 <br>
 <br>